-FIGURE 7 - The signatures of the target appliances.
+Fig. 7.
+Signatures of the target appliances

-Second, the usage frequency of the target appliance should be analyzed.
-For example, if a household's aggregated data covers one month, and the target appliance was used only once during that period, sufficient information cannot be extracted [29].
-To mitigate this problem, synthetic data generation, which is a method to augment the data by using the existing data set, is used.
-For an image classification problem, original images are modified using different techniques, such as rotation, scaling, and cropping the picture.
-The modified images are added to the data set as new data.
-In this article, signatures of different appliances are randomly combined to create a new synthetic consumption profile.
-In this way, the number of load patterns that belongs to the target appliance is increased in the data set.

-In the final step, the sampling frequency of target appliances and aggregated power consumption should be adjusted for proper supervised learning.
-The frequency of the data read from the sensors is not regular and changes between 5 and 10 s.
-First, an up-sampling with filling forward was applied to convert these data to 1 Hz so that all data are simultaneous.
-Then, the data were resampled to 5 s since the data with 1-s resolution require extra hardware to store and extra time for training.
+Appliance-level data and aggregated data are obtained with the help of the prosumer meter and smart plugs.
+If a successful analysis is desired, it should be ensured that the dataset contains good quality observations and is large enough to extract the necessary features.
+However, real-world data may not always be sufficient.
+Therefore, the data should be examined first, and missing values should be corrected with filling forward, which fills the gaps based on the corresponding value in the previous sample, for both training and testing data.
+However, if the training data is modified to include missing data, the model can also handle missing points that will occur during online analysis.
+Secondly, the usage frequency of the target appliance should be analyzed.
+For example, if a household's aggregated data covers 1 month, and the target appliance was used only once during that period, sufficient information cannot be extracted [29].
+To mitigate this problem, synthetic data generation, which is a method to augment the data by using the existing dataset, is used.
+For an image classification problem, original images are modified using different techniques such as rotation, scaling, and cropping the picture.
+The modified images are added to the dataset as new data.
+In this paper, signatures of different appliances are randomly combined to create a new synthetic consumption profile.
+In this way, the number of load patterns that belongs to the target appliance is increased in the dataset.
+In the final step, the sampling frequency of target appliances and aggregated power consumption should be adjusted for a proper supervised learning.
+The frequency of the data read from the sensors is not regular and changes between 5-10 seconds.
+First, an upsampling with filling forward was applied to convert these data to 1 Hz so that all data are simultaneous.
+Then the data were resampled to 5 seconds since the data with 1-second resolution require extra hardware to store and extra time for training.
 The data are standardized by subtracting the mean and dividing it by the standard deviation to increase the learning capacity of the model.